gfirem/formidable2rdb/readme.txt

 Add action to send data to a MySQL table.
 It create the table to synch the data.

 == Changelog ==
+= 1.2.1 =
+ Adding support to multi-site, if the license is unlimited the is not need to activate it in each site.

 = 1.2.0 =
  Adding support to repeatable section.
 Correcting the error to show tooltip near to the correct chk.